Chap 6 Exercises

 The answer to (2) demonstrates an important feature of modern computer numerics.
 When an input is outside of the domain of the function, the function value is undefined.
 This “undefined” value is represented by a special “number,” which has no value.
 The special “number” is written NaN standing for “not a number.”

-1. Do some experimental arithmetic with NaN, for instance, adding 5 or multiplying by 3.
-Construct a simple rule that accounts for the results in your experiments.
+1. Using Active R chunk 3, do some experimental arithmetic with NaN, for instance, adding 5 or multiplying by 3, and so on.
+Construct a simple but general rule that accounts for the results in your experiments.

 question id: shark-rise-kitchen-3

-Exercise 5 Suppose \(w(t)\) is your weight and \(h(t)\) is your height and that the domain of both functions encompasses your whole life span.
+Exercise 5 Suppose \(t\) is your age and the functions \(w(t)\) and \(h(t)\) are your weight and height as you age.
+The domain of both functions encompasses your whole life span.
 It’s reasonable to consider each of these functions to be continuous.
 So the function \(h(t) - w(t)\) is continuous.

 Is the following statement true?
 At some time since you were born your weight in pounds equaled your height in inches.